 Required By Law: Pool safety is not just important, it is also a legal requirement for public pools.
 Strict laws are framed by each state’s government for public pool owners and impose penalties from hundreds to thousands of dollars on those not in compliance.

 Here are some of the basic but the most important rules for swimming pool users:

 Yes, all American states require Pool Rules signs in public pools to maintain the required safety.
 Posting rules at the pool is important to prevent unnecessary accidents and protect pool owners against liability.
 Pool owners must find and follow the federal, state, county, and city laws that govern their pool design.
-In fact, swimming pool signs are also one of the guidelines in international settings.
+In fact, swimming pool signs are also one of the settings.
 While the laws vary, rules can typically be suggestions like using the toilet before entering the pool and taking a shower before swimming, restriction on entering the pool when people have a cold, an open wound, or any contagious condition, including diarrhea.

 States have different requirements on the location of pool signs.
 However, the common consensus is that -

 - The location must be chosen so that the sign is visible from all entrance points of the pool.